When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Conclusion and Future Work

-In this work, we first pointed out an important test execution optimization (RTS) largely neglected and inconsistently configured by existing APR systems.
-We then performed the first extensive study on the impact of 3 representative RTS strategies on 12 state-of-the-art APR systems with over 2M patches.
-Our study has provided various practical guidelines for future APR work, including: (1) the number of patches widely used for measuring APR efficiency and the use of inconsistent RTS configurations can both incur skewed conclusions; (2) all studied RTS techniques can substantially improve APR efficiency and should be considered in future APR work; (3) method- and statement-level RTS substantially outperform class-level RTS, and are more recommended for APR; (4) RTS techniques can substantially outperform state-of-the-art test prioritization techniques for APR, and they can be combined to further improve APR efficiency; and (5) traditional regression test prioritization widely studied in regression testing performs even better than APR-specific test prioritization when combined with most RTS techniques.
-Furthermore, we have also presented the detailed impact of different patch categories and patch validation strategies on our findings.
+This work points out an important test execution optimization (RTS) largely neglected and inconsistently configured by existing APR systems.
+We perform the first extensive study of different RTS techniques for 12 state-of-the-art APR systems on over 2M patches.
+Our findings include: the number of patches widely used for measuring APR efficiency and the inconsistent RTS configurations can both incur skewed conclusions; all studied RTS techniques substantially improve APR efficiency, while method/statement-level RTS significantly outperform class-level RTS.
+We also present the RTS impact on different patches and its combination with test prioritization.

+In the future, we plan to extend this work with more APR systems and more test selection strategies.
+In particular, this work currently focuses on traditional APR systems.
+While given the recent advance in large language models (LLMs), investigating the test execution efficiency in LLM-based APR systems~\cite{DBLP:conf/sigsoft/0003X023, DBLP:conf/icse/XiaWZ23,DBLP:conf/sigsoft/XiaZ22} is an essential problem.
+In addition, this work mainly focuses on the RTS strategies in patch validation, while it remains many open problems on more customized test selection strategies for patch validation, such as leveraging static dependencies or run-time dependencies for test selection.
+In addition, extending this study to more diverse projects and different programming languages can also be interesting future work.

 \Comment{ In this work, we first pointed out an important test execution optimization (RTS) largely neglected and inconsistently configured by existing APR systems.
 We then performed the first study on the impact of RTS on APR efficiency.
 More specifically, we conducted our study for three representative RTS strategies on 12 state-of-the-art APR systems and 395 real bugs from the widely-used Defects4J benchmark.
 Our study has provided various practical guidelines for future APR work, including: (1) the number of patches widely used for measuring APR efficiency can incur skewed conclusions, and the use of inconsistent RTS configurations can further skew the conclusion; (2) all studied RTS techniques can substantially improve APR efficiency and should be considered in future APR work; (3) RTS at finer granularities (such as the method and statement levels) substantially outperforms class-level RTS, and are more recommended; (4) RTS techniques can substantially outperform state-of-the-art test prioritization techniques for APR, and they can be combined to further improve APR efficiency; and (5) traditional regression test prioritization widely studied in regression testing performs even better than APR-specific test prioritization when combined with most RTS techniques.
 Furthermore, we have also investigated the impact of different patch categories and patch validation strategies on our findings. }